ambrisolla/rundeck-servicenow-plugin/README.md

 ## ServiceNow Change form
-You can configure the Rundeck job to pass the following parameters to the plugin populate ServiceNow change form.
+You can configure the Rundeck job to pass the following parameters to populate ServiceNow change form.

 - short_description
 - description